elirex/vim-configure/bundle/YouCompleteMe/README.md

 Supported in filetypes: `c, cpp, objc, objcpp, cs, python, typescript, javascript`

+#### The `GetDocImprecise` subcommand

+WARNING: This command trades correctness for speed!

+Same as the `GetDoc` command except that it doesn't recompile the file with libclang before looking up nodes in the AST.
+This can be very useful when you're editing files that take long to compile but you know that you haven't made any changes since the last parse that would lead to incorrect docs.
+When you're just browsing around your codebase, this command can spare you quite a bit of latency.

+Supported in filetypes: `c, cpp, objc, objcpp`

 ### Refactoring and FixIt Commands

 These commands make changes to your source code in order to perform refactoring